Proximal bundle methods for hybrid weakly convex composite optimization problems: Concluding Remarks

 First, from the point of view of the sequences of serious iterates $\{\hat x_k\}$ and $\{\hat y_k\}$, the complexity result for PBF is point-wise since it is about a single iterate from $\{\hat y_k\}$.
 It would be also interesting to establish an ergodic complexity result about a weighted average of such sequence.

-Second, as already observed in the fourth paragraph following PBF, PBF requires the knowledge of a weakly convex parameter, i.e., a scalar $m$ as in Assumption (A1), and hence is not a universal method.
+Second, as already observed in the fifth remark following PBF, PBF requires the knowledge of a weakly convex parameter, i.e., a scalar $m$ as in Assumption (A1), and hence is not a universal method.
 It would be interesting to develop an adaptive method which do not require a scalar $m$ as above, but instead generates adaptive estimates for it which possibly violate the condition on (A1).

+Third, paper \cite{davis2019proximally} presents an inexact proximal point method (see Algorithm 2 of \cite{davis2019proximally}) for solving \eqref{eq:opt_problem} where the subgradient method (SM) is used to obtain an approximate solution $\hat x_k$ of \eqref{sub_pro}.
+More specifically, under the condition that $j_k \ge 11 (1+\lam m)^2$, it is shown that $j_k$ iterations of the SM initialized from $\hat y_{k-1}$ yield a point $\hat x_k$ satisfying